 Whatever you do, remember that sending customers texts before Black Friday requires a unique offer—a bigger discount, for example, or a sneak peek of what’s to come.

 Day 2: Black Friday

-There is no doubt that Black Friday is one of the biggest shopping days of the year for ecommerce brands.
-To maximize the effect of your BFCM campaign, use SMS to announce your promotion to your entire audience and create a sense of urgency with a limited-time offer.
+Black Friday is, hands down, the biggest shopping day of the year for most ecommerce brands.
+To maximize the impact of your BFCM campaign, use SMS to announce your promotion to your entire audience and create a sense of urgency with a limited-time offer.

-Getting customers’ attention on Black Friday doesn’t need to feel daunting.
-Focus on the visual elements, and don’t forget to notify subscribers of the limited offer and how long they have to take advantage of it.
+Don’t forget to notify subscribers of how long they have to take advantage of your limited offer.
 Unlike other days, Black Friday is also a great opportunity to engage your complete subscriber list.

-The weekend between Black Friday and Cyber Monday is the perfect time to analyze your Black Friday performance and remind subscribers about the current offer and when it expires.
-Dedicate Sunday afternoon to teasing subscribers with early access to the Cyber Monday offer.
+The weekend between Black Friday and Cyber Monday is the perfect time to analyze your Black Friday performance and remind your lists about your current offers and when they expire.
+Dedicate Sunday afternoon to teasing your VIP SMS subscribers with early access to your Cyber Monday offer.

 The weekend after Black Friday is also a great opportunity to target window shoppers and first-time buyers with a “last chance to save” type of SMS campaign.

 On Cyber Monday, make a final push encouraging your SMS subscribers to purchase by reminding them that this BFCM deal won’t be returning again until next year.

 Email and SMS marketing are not mutually exclusive.
 In fact, by engaging subscribers across different marketing channels and keeping your brand top of mind, combining email and SMS can do wonders for your ecommerce business.

 “SMS doesn’t work as well independently as it does when combined with email,” says Tabish Bhimani, principal strategist at Mastrat Digital.
 “With so much to say, you can’t possibly be effective in short messages alone.”